 Many cat trainers advocate clicker training to help cats learn how to be quiet.
 The simplest way to do this type of training is to use a clicker any time your cat is quiet and immediately offer them a reward.
 Your cat will start to associate being calm and quiet with yummy treats, and the behavior should cease after some time.

-Do you have a quiet cat?
-Or a loud, vocal cat that you have trained to be quiet?
-Share your training tips in the comments section!
+Do you have a naturally quiet cat?
+Or have you trained your loud, vocal cat to be more quiet?
+Let us know and share your training tips in the comments below!